Introduction to Post-Holocaust Theology

 The prophets do not speak of the hidden God but of the hiding God.
 His hiding is a function not His essence, an act not a permanent state.
 It is when the people forsake Him, breaking the Covenant which He has made with them. that He forsakes them and hides His face from them.'
 It is not God who is obscure.
 It is man who conceals Him.
 His hiding from us is not in His essence: “Verily Thou art a God that hidest Thyself, O God of Israel, the Saviour!”
 (Isaiah 45:15).
 A hiding God, not a hidden God.
 He is waiting to be disclosed, to be admitted into our lives.

-Humanity Exiled God
+Humanity Silenced God Argument Outline

 In biblical terminology, we speak of Hester Panim, the Hiding of the Face, God’s hiding of his countenance from the sufferer.
 Man seeks God in his tribulation but cannot find him.
 It is, however, seldom realized that “The Hiding of the Face” has two meanings in the Bible, which are no way related to each other.
 It is generally assumed that the expression signifies divine judgement and punishment.
 We find it indicated, for instance, in Deuteronomy, 31:17-18, in the words:

-Then My anger shall be kindled against them in that day, and I will forsake them, and I will hide My face from them. and they shall be devoured, and many evils and troubles shall come upon them;…And I will surely hide My face in that day for all the evil which they shall have wrought, in that they are turned unto other gods.
+“Then My anger shall be kindled against them on that day, and I will forsake them, and I will hide My face from them.
+And they shall be devoured, and many evils and troubles shall come upon them…And I will surely hide My face on that day for all the evil which they shall have wrought, in that they are turned unto other gods.”

 All this is come upon us: yet have we not forgotten Thee,